PAAR2022/paar2022.github.io/dates.md

 ## Important Dates

-* Abstract submission: 3 May 2022
+* Abstract submission: April 26, 2022
-* Paper submission: 10 May 2022
+* Paper submission: May 3, 2022
-* Author notification: 15 June 2022
+* Author notification: June 3, 2022
-* Camera-ready paper versions due:
+* Camera-ready paper versions due: June 24, 2022
-* Workshop:
+* Workshop: August 11 - August 12, 2022

+We encourage authors to submit their contributions as early as possible.
+See <a href="{{ "submission.html" }}">Paper Submission</a>
+for details.